Environmental humanities

 Position Description

-The Department of Comparative Literature is currently carrying out two tenure-track searches during the academic year 2023-2024: one in Translation Studies, the other in Media History and Archeology.
-The department is also now accepting applications for a College Fellow in Translation Studies position in 2024-2025.
+The Department of Comparative Literature has recently completed two tenure-track searches during the academic year 2023-2024: one in Translation Studies, the other in Media History and Archeology.
+No searches are anticipated for 2024-2025.

 Areas of Study